jetsonearth/clio-voice/clio/strategy/features/Dynamic_Context_Personas/README.md

 ## Conclusion

 The Dynamic Context & Persona-Based Hot Words feature represents a fundamental evolution of Clio from a generic transcription tool to an intelligent, context-aware professional assistant.
-By leveraging our existing PowerMode architecture and adding invisible intelligence, we can dramatically improve accuracy for technical users while maintaining the seamless experience Clio is known for.
+By leveraging our existing Context Preset architecture and adding invisible intelligence, we can dramatically improve accuracy for technical users while maintaining the seamless experience Clio is known for.

 **Key Success Factors:**
 1. **Seamless Integration**: Build on existing systems rather than replacing them